Ewicks/Gym-Website-Milestone-Project-1/README.md

 # Fitness Culture

 Fitness Culture is a gym located in London that needs more customers to continue to increase monthly profits.
-I have created a website to help advertise Fitness Culture's gym which will help spread awareness and increase the number of monthly memberships.
-People that visit the website will get an detailed to insight to what they can expect if they join.
+I have created a website to help advertise Fitness Culture's gym, which will help spread awareness and increase the number of monthly memberships.
+People that visit the website will get a detailed insight to what they can expect if they join.
 The website will provide information such as; monthly membership prices, a motivational story and quote, location, meet the team section and how visitors can get in touch with Fitness Culture via a contact section.

 ![Website visuals](doc/screenshots/website-visuals.png)